Eppo-exp/eppo-docs/docs/statistics/confidence-intervals/analysis-methods.md

 Sometimes organizational or business constraints determine how long an experiment can be run.
-This is fine as long as the duration is long enough to actually be able to detect a difference, if there is one, but there's no way to know now long is "long enough" without...
+This is fine as long as the duration is long enough to actually be able to detect a difference, if there is one, but there's no way to know how long is "long enough" without...

 2. **Do a power analysis to determine target sample size.**